-- 7. At the first directions hearing, the parties should expect that the usual directions set out in Schedule A will be made and should have either agreed or competing proposed short minutes to hand to the Court.
+12. At the first direction hearing, the parties should expect that the usual directions set out in Schedule D will be made and should have either agreed or competing proposed short minutes to hand to the Court.
 In preparing these short minutes, parties may delete, amend or abridge any part of the usual directions to facilitate the just, quick and cheap resolution of the proceedings.
 Parties may also propose alternative directions if they have a reasonable basis for considering that alternative directions will better facilitate the just, quick and cheap resolution of the proceedings.
-If alternative directions are proposed, the party seeking those directions is to notify the other party before the first directions hearing of the miscellaneous appeal application and ensure that proposed short minutes are available to be handed to the Court. - 8.
-The parties are to inform the Court whether there is any reason for the proceedings not to be fixed for a preliminary conference under s 34 of the Land and Environment Court Act 1979.
-If proceedings are fixed for a preliminary conference, then the parties may request that only the usual directions in Pt A of Schedule A be made, with the balance of the usual directions to be made at a second directions hearing. - 9.
-If it is appropriate to fix the proceedings for a preliminary conference under s 34 of the Land and Environment Court Act 1979 then, in the ordinary course, the proceedings will be fixed for a preliminary conference as follows: - (a) for short matters, before the Duty Commissioner on the next available Friday; or - (b) for other matters, within 14 days, subject to the availability of the Court.

-10. To enable the balance of the usual directions to be made, the parties are to hand to the Court at the first directions hearing a completed information sheet in the form of Schedule B.

-Note: This may be deferred until the second directions hearing if the matter is to be fixed for a preliminary conference.

-- 11. If any party seeks to raise an issue of fact or law that it contends precludes the determination of the proceedings one way or another, then the party raising that issue is to identify it in its statement of facts and contentions prepared in accordance with Schedule C. - 12.
-Any party seeking to have an issue dealt with in advance of the merits must apply to do so by notice of motion and short affidavit in support setting out the reasons that make a separate hearing necessary.
+If alternative directions are proposed, the party seeking those directions is to notify the other party before the first

+- directions hearing and ensure that proposed short minutes are available to be handed to the Court. - 13.
+The parties are to inform the Court if there is any reason for the proceedings not to be fixed for a preliminary conference under s 34 of the Land and Environment Court Act 1979.
+If proceedings are fixed for a preliminary conference, then the parties may request that the usual directions in Pt A of Schedule D be made, with the balance of the usual directions to be made at a second directions hearing. - 14.
+If the parties do not satisfy the Court that there is a good reason the proceedings should not be fixed for a preliminary conference under s 34 of the Land and Environment Court Act 1979, then, in the ordinary course, the proceedings will be fixed for a preliminary conference as follows: - (a) for short matters, before the Duty Commissioner on the next available Friday; or - (b) for other matters, within 14 days,subject to the availability of the Court. - 15.
+To enable the balance of the usual directions to be made, the parties are to hand to the Court at the first directions hearing a completed information sheet in the form of Schedule E. - Note: This may be deferred until the second directions hearing if the matter is to be fixed for a preliminary conference. - 16.
+Any party seeking to have an issue dealt with in advance of the merits of the development appeal must apply to do so by notice of motion and short affidavit in support setting out the reasons that make a separate hearing necessary.
 If possible, the notice of motion is to be returnable at the first directions hearing.
 In the ordinary course, all issues should be heard together unless an issue genuinely capable of separate determination is likely to be determinative of the appeal.
-If an order is made for a separate hearing: - (a) short matters (less than 2 hours) may be listed on the first available Friday before the Duty Judge or Duty Commissioner for issues of law or fact respectively; and - (b) other matters will be listed for hearing in the ordinary course, and the usual directions in Schedule A (Pt H.) will apply.
+If an order is made for a separate hearing: - short matters (less than 2 hours) may be listed on the first available Friday before the Duty Judge or Duty Commissioner for issues of law or fact respectively; and

+(b) other matters will be listed for hearing in the ordinary course, and the usual directions in Schedule D (Pt H) will apply.